To report a sexual assault through Fort Lee’s 24/7 Sexual Assault Hotline:

-- Maj.
-Gen. Paul C. Hurley, CASCOM and Fort Lee Commanding General
+- Brig.
+Gen. Douglas M. McBride, Acting CASCOM and Fort Lee Commanding General

 The Sexual Assault Prevention and Response Program reinforces the Army's commitment to eliminate incidents of sexual assault through a comprehensive policy that centers on awareness and prevention, training and education, victim advocacy, response, reporting, and accountability.
 Army policy promotes sensitive care and confidential reporting for victims of sexual assault and accountability for those who commit these crimes.

 The goals of the Sexual Assault Prevention and Response Program are: